dnlwrthstr/custodian-service/README.md

 # Custodian Service API

 A FastAPI service that implements custodian interfaces as specified in OpenWealth standards, using MongoDB as the database.
+This service is part of the Financial Advisory Project, a comprehensive financial advisory application built with a microservices architecture.

 ## Features